lemonrock/cordial/README.md

 	* Meanwhile the old deployment is served
 	* Versioned assets for the old deployment are available even when the new deployment is switched to, in cases where clients got a web page with versioned asset references just before the point of switch-over
 * Serving web pages in more than one language is very easy
-	* Even images can be localized
+	* Even images and videos can be localized
 	* All language content is spell-checked and grammar-checked
 	* Internationally aware site maps and RSS feeds are supported, too
 	* Localization can be by relative URL or by alternative server